Arantxa Sanchis: Coaching

-She had her basic coaching under late Shri Satish Amarnath; a renowned National and International Billiards and Snooker player.
+She had her basic coaching under the late Shri Satish Amarnath; a renowned national and international billiards and snooker player.
 Her compact stance, smooth cue delivery and sharp potting skills were developed under him.
-She had a short stint with Thai Snooker player Phisit Chandsri, a 3-time IBSF World Snooker Masters Champion.
+She had a short stint with Thai snooker player Phisit Chandsri, a 3-time IBSF World Snooker Masters Champion.
 He improved her break building ability and game strategy.
 At present, she is coached and mentored by her father.

 Education

-Arantxa has done her schooling from Army Public School, Pune.
+Arantxa has done her schooling at Army Public School, Pune.
 She holds a Bachelor of Engineering Degree in Information Technology from St. Francis Institute of Technology, University of Mumbai.
-She then went on to acquire an MBA in Finance and International Business from Symbiosis Institute of Management Studies under Symbiosis International University, Pune.
+She then went on to acquire an MBA in Finance and International Business from the Symbiosis Institute of Management Studies under Symbiosis International University, Pune.

 Sporting achievements

 Sanchis has been a World and National Champion in Billiards.

 In addition, she was a quarter-finalist at the below events:

 IBSF World 6 Red Snooker Championships: